0xSpaceShard/starknet-hardhat-plugin/www/docs/intro.md

 By defining/modifying `networks["integratedDevnet"]` in your hardhat config file, you can specify:

--   the version of Devnet to use (effectively specifying the version of the underlying Docker image)
+-   the version of dockerized Devnet to use
 -   a Python environment with installed starknet-devnet (can be active environment); this will avoid using the dockerized version
 -   CLI arguments to be used on Devnet startup: [options](https://0xspaceshard.github.io/starknet-devnet/docs/guide/run)
 -   where output should be flushed _(either to the terminal or to a file)_.

+#### Dockerized Integrated Devnet

+Dockerized integrated-devnet is the default mode, but can be specified via the `dockerizedVersion` property of `integratedDevnet`:

+-   the full image can be provided:
+    -   `shardlabs/starknet-devnet:<TAG>` (Pythonic Devnet) - [Docker image info](https://github.com/0xSpaceShard/starknet-devnet-rs#run-with-docker)
+    -   `shardlabs/starknet-devnet-rs:<TAG>` (Rust Devnet) - [Docker image info](https://0xspaceshard.github.io/starknet-devnet/docs/guide/run/#run-with-docker)
+-   if just `<TAG>` is provided, it defaults to Pythonic Devnet

+#### Integrated Devnet config example

 ```javascript
 module.exports = {